kaliypsocraft/something-awesome/ANALYSIS.md

 ---

 !!! info Conclusion
     The information provided in this document is only a subset of the vast world that is the cyber-security community.
 The information provided is all the research conducted during the solving of `picoCTF` challenges.
 Please excuse some of the information as I was just a beginner through this whole process.
-It is an iterative process to becoming
+It is an iterative process to becoming a competent security engineer.

 ## References